quat1024/garden/garden/linux.md

 For some reason mouselook wasn't working at first.
 I thought it'd be some freak bug but it turns out `cl_mouselook` was just set to 0.
 Lol.

-Fullscreen seems... faked, somehow.
+Fullscreen seems... faked, somehow?
 Like even when the game is set to fullscreen 720p, it's just being upscaled to fill the whole display instead of changing my resolution to 720p.
 The mouse cursor is tiny, stuff can get composited over the game.

 Puzzlemaker compiling does not work, I guess it's not able to run the compiler tools.
 TODO.